What Does CBD Stand For? And What is CBD Oil?

 What is CBD oil doing in our bodies to make this possible?
 A case study of a young person with post-traumatic stress disorder offers clinical insights about that question.

-The simplified takeaway from that case study is that small doses of CB oil before bed allowed a person with severe anxiety and insomnia to sleep through the night.
 At the same time, the subject had no negative side effects and performed better in daily life.

 To learn more about CBD oil and sleep, read our article, “CBD Oil as Sleep Aid?”.